ecoNect-Tech/EcoEye/README.md

 ## Phenology monitoring of plants for Soil treatment evaluation
 This plant monitoring application was carried out to evaluate the sensor integration and solar charging functions of the power management system of the EcoEye camera.
-During 4 months, the device captured top-view images of the plants, every 30 minutes form sunrise until sunset, and evaluated the pixel-based plant growth through a blob detection color tracking algorithm, while also measuring environmental data from various sensors placed above and in the soil.

 <p align="center">
   <img src="images/pheno-setup.jpg" height=250 />
   &nbsp;
   <img src="images/pheno-setup2.JPG" height=250 />
 </p>

+During 4 months, the device captured top-view images of the plants, every 30 minutes form sunrise until sunset, and evaluated the pixel-based plant growth through an on-board blob detection color tracking algorithm, while also measuring environmental data from various sensors placed above and in the soil.
+With the low-power sleep mode in between measure times, the overall power concumption is reduced enough for the camera to be self-sustainable with a 5W solar panel.

 <p align="center">
   <img src="images/pheno-graph2.svg" width=80% />